micmejia/bible-dump/NKJV/Genesis/Gen 38.md

 And Judah sent the young goat by the hand of his friend the Adullamite, to receive _his_ pledge from the woman's hand, but he did not find her.

 ###### 21
-Then he asked the men of that place, saying, "Where is the harlot who _was_ [^b]openly by the roadside?"
+Then he asked the men of that place, saying, "Where is the harlot who _was_ openly by the roadside?"
 And they said, "There was no harlot in this _place._"

 ###### 22
 So he returned to Judah and said, "I cannot find her.
 Also, the men of the place said there was no harlot in this _place._"